 By elevating your sourcing strategy, you can begin taking your department from a supportive business role to a strategic function.
 It starts by taking a more holistic approach to sourcing activities in order to:

-- improve processes and performance through innovation and technology; and
+- improve processes and performance through innovation and technology; other

 - balance risk against service and price.